alexbeckham/Group_Project/README.md

 ## Postmortem - A Deeper Dive

+It’s important to note that stock prices are based on many factors, including: corporate earnings reports, cash flow, and risk tolerance.
+We also have to take geopolitical events, natural disasters, and price wars into account when looking at the stocks of these companies.

+If we had 2 more weeks to investigate…

-It's imporant to note that to truely capture the viability of the Oil & Gas industry, we have to consider these other uses of oil:
+To truly capture the viability of Oil & Gas industry, we need to dive deeper into the uses of petroleum products, including:

   * Transportation fuels
   * Fuel oils for heating and electricity generation
   * Asphalt and road oil
-  * Feedstocks for chemicals, plastics, and synthetic materials.
+  * Feedstocks for chemicals, plastics, and synthetic materials

-We would also consider the cost of producing Oil & Gas vs. Renewables.

-We would also need to look at stock price fluctuation contributors such as geopolitical events, natural disasters, and price wars.

-Total energy usage goes up naturally.
-We would take this into account, measuring how each type of energy moves with the total increase.
+  * Lubricants
+  * Pharmaceuticals

+We would also look at the costs of gas fired power vs alternatives as well as consumption in addition to production.

 Ultimately, this analysis is static.
-We are only looking at snapshot of the question.
+We are only looking at snapshot of the bigger picture.